-Use the drop-downs to find out more about design guidance.
+Use the table of contents to find out more about our design guidance service.

 Many of our clients come to us with fully-fledged development proposals, but not all.
 If your development is still in its early stages, we offer bespoke design guidance to help steer it in the right direction.